BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 \subsection{Positivity for cuspidal polynomials}

 Cuspidal polynomials $C_{Q,\dd}(q)$ of a quiver $Q$ were introduced in \cite{bozec2019counting}, and defined as the polynomials counting the dimensions of the graded components of the space of primitive elements of the constructible Hall algebra $H_{Q,\BoF_q}$ over a finite field.
 The primitive elements are defined using Green's coproduct on $H_{Q,\BoF_q}$ \cite{green1995hall} and they form a minimal subspace generating the Hall algebra \cite{sevenhant2001relation}.
-See \cite{schiffmann2018kac} for motivation and background for this subsection.
+See \cite{schiffmann2018kac} for motivation and background regarding Hall algebras and cuspidal polynomials.

 Bozec and Schiffmann also defined a closely related family of polynomials, the absolutely cuspidal polynomials $C_{Q,\dd}^{\rmabs}(q)$.
 They are defined in a combinatorial way from cuspidal polynomials and coincide with the latter for \emph{hyperbolic} dimension vectors.
 More precisely, $C_{Q,\dd}(q)=C_{Q,\dd}^{\rmabs}(q)$ if $(\dd,\dd)_Q<0$, $C_{Q,\dd}(q)=C_{Q,\dd}^{\rmabs}(q)=q^{g_i}$ if $\dd=1_i\in\BoN^{Q_0}$ is a basis vector and the vertex $i$ carries $g_i$ loops, and, if $(\dd,\dd)_Q=0$ with $\dd$ indivisible, then the families $(C_{Q,l\dd}(q))_{l\geq 1}$ and $(C_{Q,l\dd}^{\rmabs}(q))_{l\geq 1}$ are related by the formula utilising plethystic exponentials (see for example \cite[\S1.5]{bozec2019counting} for a definition of this combinatorial operation)